Pedicure With Athlete’s Foot

 What a lot of people ask is whether they can still get pedicures despite these infections.
 The answer is yes.
 They can still get a pedicure, but the skin condition must be treated first to avoid spreading the infection.

-These skin conditions are highly contagious and observing early treatment on them will do a lot of good to the feet.
+These skin conditions are highly contagious, and observing early treatment will do a lot of good to the feet.

 Well, I know you must be asking yourself how this is possible.
 In this article, I will enlighten you about these skin conditions and accurately help you get an insight of: